-In 2006, NSA HQ maxed out capacity of the Baltimore area power grid.
+In 2006, reports surfaced indicating that the NSA had maxed out capacity of the Baltimore-area power grid.
+Insiders said:

 “The NSA is already unable to install some costly and sophisticated new equipment.
 At minimum, the problem could produce disruptions leading to outages and power surges.

 At worst, it could force a virtual shutdown of the agency.”

 In other words, the NSA has an Achilles heel.

 To get around the physical limitation of the amount of power required to monitor virtually every piece of communication around the globe, the NSA started searching for new locations with their own power supplies.